quintenbuijs2006/pimox-raspberrypi-5/README.md

 ## updates the resporitory list and updates the pi
 apt update && apt upgrade -y

-## Installs RPi-Connect so that you can access your Raspberry Pi from the internet at [https](https://connect.raspberrypi.com)
+## Installs RPi-Connect so that you can access your Raspberry Pi from the internet at [Raspberry Pi Connect Site](https://connect.raspberrypi.com)
 apt install rpi-connect-lite

 ## Turns the RPi-Connect on